+10,382,500 shares(2)

-Common Stock Outstanding 57,593,414 shares (1) Common Stock, including Shares of Common Stock underlying Warrants, Offered by Selling Stockholders 27,010,000 shares (2) Use of Proceeds We will not receive any proceeds from the sale of the common stock by the selling stockholders.
-We would, however, receive proceeds upon the exercise of the warrants held by the selling stockholders which, if such warrants are exercised in full (and assuming no "cashless" exercise features are utilized), would be approximately \$12,637,500.
+Use of Proceeds We will not receive any proceeds from the sale of the common stock by the selling stockholders.
+We would, however, receive proceeds upon the exercise of the warrants held by the selling stockholders which, if such warrants are exercised in full, would be approximately \$20,765,000.
 Proceeds, if any, received from the exercise of such warrants will be used for working capital and general corporate purposes.
 No assurances can be given that any of such warrants will be exercised.

-Quotation of Common Stock: Our common stock is listed for quotation on the OTCQB Market operated by OTC Markets Group, Inc. (or OTCQB) under the ticker symbol "MTNB."
-Risk Factors An investment in our company is highly speculative and involves a significant degree of risk.
+Quotation of Common Stock: Our common stock is listed for quotation on the OTCQB Market operated by OTC Markets risk.
 See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of our common stock.